 Employees exposed to long periods of extreme heat, such as agricultural and construction workers, may be at risk of heat stress (or heat illness) and related occupational injuries.
 Common illnesses related to heat stress include heat stroke, heat exhaustion, heat cramps and heat rashes.
-Although there is a cost to providing adequate shade and other forms of relief to your workers, failure to do so not only hurts productivity but also can expose your company to liability.
 It is in the best interests of both your company and your workers to provide training and certain resources (such as drinking water and frequent breaks) toward the goal of preventing heat illness in the workplace.

 Twenty-five states have adopted OSHA-approved plans for compliance with and enforcement of heat illness prevention plans.
 Failure to comply with these regulations can result in a lawsuit if workers become injured as a result of heat illness.
 While OSHA does not have specific regulations for indoor workplace temperatures, the agency recommends a temperature range between 68 and 76 degrees.

 Check your state for specific guidelines for the prevention of heat illness, since some states have more stringent heat illness regulations than the federal OSHA guidelines.

 Here are some general guidelines recommended by the Occupational Safety and Health Administration:

 The U.S. Centers for Disease Control (CDC) identifies the following five main types of heat illness:

 Heat stroke is considered the most serious heat-related illness, occurring when the body can no longer regulate its temperature.
 The body temperature quickly rises and the ability cool off by sweating often fails.
 Heat stroke can cause death or permanent disability in the absence of emergency treatment.

 2. Heat Exhaustion: As a response to excessive loss of water and salt, the body may experience heat exhaustion.
 Those who are elderly or have high blood pressure are particularly vulnerable.